 The insurmountable barrier for the implementation of the project is investment barrier.
-According to the "Tool for the demonstration and assessment of additionality" (Version 7.0.0) approved by EB, the additionality of the project is demonstrated and assessed through the following steps.
+Due to the "Demonstration of additionality of small-scale project activities" (Version 11.0) does not provide assessment method of investment barrier, the "Tool for the demonstration and assessment of additionality" (Version 7.0.0) is used, the additionality of the project is demonstrated and assessed through the following steps.

 Step 1.
-Identification of alternatives to the project activity consistent with current laws and regulations the proposed CDM project activity include:
+Identification of alternatives to the project activity consistent with current laws and regulations